richard-scryber/scryber.core/docs/document_pages.rst

 The body or a section can only be 1 size of paper, but different sections (or page breaks) can be different pages and can have different sizes.

+An @page { ... } rule will apply to all pages in the document.

+To specify an explicit named page size use the name after the @page rule, and then identify the rule with the page css declaration either on the tag style or in css.
+The same priories will be applied if multiple page values are matched.

+To revert back to the default size use a value of auto or initial.

 .. code-block:: html

     <?xml version="1.0" encoding="utf-8" ?>